Using Art to Discover My Purpose

 I want to help and move with my art.
 I want to help, and I know I can.
 To do that, my work has to be honest and true.
 I despair a lot because I think: “Man, Noah.
 You’re sick of every profession, what’s going to happen to you?”
 It also hurts to think: “you are a lazy, unmotivated young man, ” although I know, 100% from my heart, that I am not.
 Because I am painting and writing for days and nights.
 I deal with my dreams all the time.
 Many have told me, “Noah, take a break, you are studying too much and too fast.”
 But I can’t, it feels wrong.
 I’m not in it for the money, I just want to create.
 Inside me is the urge to let “it” – whatever “it” is – flow.
 To create, to create, to move.

 I want to change something, in a positive way.
 For me, and for others.
 At the moment I make my work in my small 1 room apartment in Zurich.
 The space is small, but my dreams are big.
 I want to realize ideas that arise in my head.
-I want to encourage and bring a change in the world.
+I want to encourage and bring a change to the world.
 Design my floor and contribute to the fact that others also find their world, a free beautiful world where everything is more positive and fulfilling.